Bank Data Sharing — API Guide 5 min read

 See Tokens & Assertions for the full claims reference and Preparing Your Client Assertion for a step-by-step walkthrough.

-With your signed Request JWT and client assertion ready, POST both to the Authorization Server's /par endpoint.
+With your signed Request JWT and client assertion ready, POST both to the API Hub's /par endpoint.
 The connection must use your mTLS transport certificate.

 Include x-fapi-interaction-id — a UUID v4 you generate per request.
 The API Hub echoes it in the response, enabling end-to-end traceability.
 See Request Headers for the full header reference.